Editor’s note: This story originally ran April 17, 2019 and was updated Oct. 31, 2022 to reflect updated screening guidelines.

-Lung cancer is the second most common cancer in men and women in the United States and the leading cause of cancer death.
+Lung cancer is the third most common cancer in men and women in the United States and the leading cause of cancer death.
 Lung cancer is so deadly because it usually does not cause any symptoms until it’s too advanced and can’t be cured.
 That’s why lung cancer screenings are important.

 Who Should Get a Lung Cancer Screening